RespiraWorks/Ventilator/manufacturing/internals/filter_panel/filter_holder/README.md

 * [Filter cover - air vent.stl](exports/filter_cover_air_vent.stl) - should need 2 of these

 Quantities identified above assume a full set of 4 filter assemblies for a single ventilator.

-There are notes on 3d printing in the [manufacturing methods guide][mmg].

 ![](images/printed_set.jpg)